How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Your brain recognizes daytime by the light intensity and spectrum and sets your inner clock.

-Especially it reacts to the morning and evening light.
-This is different from the daylight because of a more significant yellow portion.
+Primarily, it reacts to the morning and evening light.
+This is different from daylight due to a more significant yellow portion.

 Artificial Lights and Sleep Disturbances

-Though electricity and artificial lights expand our possibilities, unfortunately, they disturb our natural daily rhythms.
+Although electricity and artificial lights expand our possibilities, they unfortunately disrupt our natural daily rhythms.

 It was shown that the eyes become very sensitive to light at night.

-Excessive use of screens (mobile, tablet, computer, TV) delays your circadian rhythm and sleep time.
+Excessive use of screens (mobile devices, tablets, computers, and TVs) can delay your circadian rhythm and sleep time.

-The bright screen light at night does not only knock down the internal clock.
-It also activates the habenula – the part of the brain that is responsible for your cognitive and motivational functions.
+The bright screen light at night not only knocks down the internal clock, but also activates the habenula – the part of the brain that is responsible for your cognitive and motivational functions.

 Excessive habenula activation can cause: